siddkapo/siddkapo.github.io/index.md

 ## About Me

-I am a first year CS Ph.D student at the Kahlert School of Computing, University of Utah, where I am currently advised by Prof. Pratik Soni.
-Before starting my Ph.D, I was a Research Associate at the Cryptography and Information Security (CrIS) Lab at the Indian Institute of Science, Bengaluru under Prof. Arpita Patra.
+I am a first year CS PhD student at the Kahlert School of Computing, University of Utah, where I am currently advised by Prof. Pratik Soni.
+Before starting my PhD, I was a Research Associate at the Cryptography and Information Security (CrIS) Lab at the Indian Institute of Science, Bengaluru under Prof. Arpita Patra.
 Prior to that, I worked as a Software Developer at Amazon for 2.5 years.
-I completed my B.E. in CS from the Birla Institute of Technology and Science, Pilani in 2022.
+I completed my BE in CS from the Birla Institute of Technology and Science, Pilani in 2022.

 ## Research Interests